mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

   - Scope: Figure 3 {4 types of sensors and their fusion strategy}

 # Action recognition and Progression

+1. Ionescu, Catalin, Dragos Papava, Vlad Olaru, and Cristian Sminchisescu.
+"Human3.
+6m: Large scale datasets and predictive methods for 3d human sensing in natural environments."
+IEEE transactions on pattern analysis and machine intelligence 36, no. 7 (2013): 1325-1339.

 1. Piergiovanni, A. J., and Michael S. Ryoo.
 "Recognizing Actions in Videos from Unseen Viewpoints." arXiv preprint arXiv:2103.16516 (2021).

 1. van Amsterdam, Beatrice, Matthew J. Clarkson, and Danail Stoyanov.
 "Multi-task recurrent neural network for surgical gesture recognition and progress prediction."
 In 2020 IEEE International Conference on Robotics and Automation (ICRA), pp. 1380-1386.
 IEEE, 2020.